Best oil for seasoning cast iron.

 The smoke point of an oil is the temperature at which it starts to release smoke, and its molecules begin to break down.
 This is where the polymerization happens.

-An important point to note is that you should choose an oil with a smoke point higher than the temperature at which you typically cook.
+An important point to note is that you should choose an oil with a smoke point higher than your usual cooking temperature.
 For example, if you sear steaks at 400°F, you should season your skillet with an oil that has a smoke point above 400°F. This ensures that the seasoning stays intact during high-heat cooking and doesn’t flake off or break down.
 So, the higher the smoke point the better.

 More unsaturated fats than saturated fats: